 Gone are the days when chamas ( self-help groups) were a preserve of women, especially the less-educated people who lived in the village.
 These were the pioneers of the chama ideology; they came together to form small informal groups which, through contributions and savings, helped the members to fend for their families and meet their financial needs.

-Time has proved to us the numerous benefits that members enjoy by joining chamas.
-However, if there is a section of society that has not yet awakened to this reality are the youth.
-Armed with the right information, young people will be open to a vast amount of financial and social benefits that investment groups have to offer.
+Time has proven to us the numerous benefits that members enjoy by joining chamas.
+However, if there is a section of society that has not yet awakened to this reality is the youth.
+Armed with the right information, young people will be open to the vast amount of financial and social benefits that investment groups have to offer.

 Categorised in: Chamas

 Please Subscribe and get Notified when new articles are posted